ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "fname_split",
         "$$description": [
-            "File name of the log (`joblib <https://joblib.readthedocs.io/en/latest/>`__)\n", "that contains the list of training/validation/testing filenames.
-This file can later\n", "be used to re-train a model using the same data splitting scheme.
-If ``null``,\n", "a new splitting scheme is performed.
-If specified, the .joblib file data splitting scheme\n", "bypasses all the other split dataset parameters.
-Default: ``null``."
+            "Name of the `joblib <https://joblib.readthedocs.io/en/latest/>`__ file that was generated during a previous training, and that contains the list of training/validation/testing filenames.\n", "Specifying the .joblib file ensures reproducible data splitting across multiple trainings.
+When specified, the other split parameters are\n", "ignored.
+If ``null`` is specified, a new splitting scheme is performed."
         ],
         "type": "string"
     }